 9) FOOD WITH A VIEW

-With a group of Casa Granada novices in tow, I returned to my beloved Sunday lunch place.
+of Casa Granada novices in tow, I returned to my beloved Sunday lunch place.
 We were a big group and luckily arrived just in time to beat the rush.
 Just as we sat down, hordes of people started piling into the rooftop dining room.
 We ordered a series of delicious raciones and enjoyed the relaxed and smoke-free (!) ambiente.
 The views across the southern sprawl of Madrid will never cease to amaze me.

 Friday